Ulmus 'Plantyn': Pests and diseases

 'Plantyn' is no more resistant to Dutch elm disease than its Dutch contemporaries 'Dodoens' and 'Lobel' according to one source, rating 4 out of 5.
 However, research published in France by the Institut National de la Recherche Agronomique (INRA) indicated that 'Plantyn' possesses a greater degree of disease resistance than the other two cultivars, although neither had actually been tested by the organization.
 Nevertheless, INRA still classified 'Plantyn' as only 'moderately resistant'.

 Cultivation

 Largely superseded by the later generation of cultivars highly resistant to Dutch elm disease, sales in the Netherlands declined from over 7,000 in 1979 to zero in 2004.
 Like its Dutch contemporaries, 'Plantyn' has, however, proven very tolerant of sea winds, and it is occasionally planted in coastal areas.
-Among examples are fourteen in Loosdrecht, Wijdemeren (ten in Draaibrug, ‘s-Gravelandsevaartweg, planted 2018, and three in Kastanjelaan and one in Tjalk, planted 2014).
+Among examples are fourteen in Loosdrecht, Wijdemeren (ten in Draaibrug, ‘s-Gravelandsevaartweg, planted 2018, between the U. laevis 'Helena' and the U. laevis 'Westland' in the Iepenallee, and three in Kastanjelaan and one in Tjalk, planted 2014).
+There is a single specimen (2025) in Victoria Park, Edinburgh, planted c.2005.

 'Plantyn' was not commercially released in the US, but was evaluated at the Iowa State University (acc. no. Q 28835); however it is no longer listed (2013) in the NPGS inventory.
 'Plantyn' was also included in trials in Canberra, Australia, started in 1988, although it is reputed not to have thrived in that environment.